The Salton Sea

 - Bulletproof Vest: Danny is shot by Pooh-Bear multiple times towards the end of the film.
 We see him being completely still and face down on the ground, surrounded by the blood of other bodies.
 We then see him coughing and in pain, but ultimately unharmed.

 - Death Seeker: Danny is this at some points.
-Particularly when he talks of how he should of died with his wife and at the end where he says 'it doesn't matter' when the villain is ready to shoot him, AND when he almost prepares to shoot himself
+Particularly when he talks of how he should have died with his wife and at the end where he says 'it doesn't matter' when the villain is ready to shoot him, AND when he almost prepares to shoot himself

 - Drugs Are Bad: Whilst it's not really the point of the film, it shows the crowd that Danny hangs out with as being unintelligent and pitiful.
-Danny's own use of drugs As a way of dealing with his Wife's death seems have sent him into a downward spiral.
+Danny's own use of drugs As a way of dealing with his wife's death seems have sent him into a downward spiral.

 - Facial Horror: Pooh-bear's nose, or lack thereof

 - Gag Nose: We are told the character Pooh-Bear had to have his nose cut off from snorting too many drugs.
-You get to see how he looks without his nose briefly before he put's his skin-colored prosthetic one back on.
+You get to see how he looks without his nose briefly before he puts his skin-colored prosthetic one back on.